colbylwilliams/deployment-environments/README.md

 ## Environment Type

-The [environment type](https://learn.microsoft.com/en-us/azure/deployment-environments/concept-environments-key-concepts#project-environment-types) is resolved from the branch or pull request.
+The [environment type][environment-types] is resolved from the branch or pull request.
 There are two different configurations depending on whether or not you use a `dev` branch, or create `feature` branches directly from `main`.

 | branch/Pull request     | Environment Type |
 | ----------------------- | ---------------- |